emberjs-addons/ember-bootstrap/README.md

+# Maintenance

+This project is not really maintained.
+See [You should not use Ember Bootstrap](http://dmathieu.com/articles/general/you-should-not-use-ember-bootstrap/).
+If you want to take over, please let us know.

 # Ember Bootstrap [![Travis](https://secure.travis-ci.org/emberjs-addons/ember-bootstrap.png?branch=master)](http://travis-ci.org/emberjs-addons/ember-bootstrap)

 Ember Bootstrap is set of UI elements styled using Twitter Bootstrap (currently version 2) toolkit to use with Ember.js.